eMVee-NL/XSS-CookieStealer/README.md

 # XSS-CookieStealer
 A simple XSS Cookie Stealer.
-The python application stores the creceived cookies and display them on screen.
+The python application stores the received cookies and display them on screen.

 > [!IMPORTANT]